CristinaTur/LatinPredicateNouns/README.md

 # Latin Predicate Nouns

-This repository contains additional information concerning the work "VERBAL FEATURES IN LATIN PREDICATE NOUNS", by Eveling Garzón Fontalvo and Cristina Tur.
+This repository contains additional information concerning the work "New perspectives on the verbal characteristics of Latin predicate nouns", by Eveling Garzón Fontalvo and Cristina Tur.